mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/release/ltscompare.rst

 ltscompare
 ==========

-The tool ``ltscompare`` compares two transition systems that both must have the either the extension .aut, .lts or .fsm.
+The tool ``ltscompare`` compares two transition systems that both must have either the extension .aut, .lts or .fsm.
 The transition systems should not be probabilistic.